-The 2018/19 timetable is currently being finalised but the 2017/18 schedule is a good guide to the days and times of classes.
+The 2020/21 timetable is currently being finalised.
+The 2019/20 timetable is available as a guide to when teaching sessions normally happen.
 Check your on-line teaching timetable carefully and regularly to keep up to date with any changes.
-Personalised teaching timetable including class times and other small group teaching activity can be seen by visiting Tabula, where you will see your assigned classes for core modules.
+Personalised teaching timetables including class times and other small group teaching activity can be seen by visiting Tabula, where you will see your assigned classes for core modules.

 Postgraduate Welcome Week

-Once you have formally enrolled and you have your term time address you can request a status letter, which you may require in order to open a UK bank account.
+Once you have formally enrolled and you have your term time address you can request a status letter, which you may require in order to open a UK bank account, once you arrive.
 A status letter can be requested via the enrolment dashboard of eVision.